How to Educate Your Customers Using Case Studies

 Case Studies: What Is a Customer-Centric Sales Process?

 The “old-fashioned” approach to marketing emphasizes strategies like advertising and cold calling.
 These tactics are often described as “marketer-centric” because the marketer controls the flow of information — and key information is frequently withheld from prospects and buyers.

-In contrast, the “modern” approach of inbound marketing emphasizes educational strategies like case studies, press releases, white papers and extended articles.
+In contrast, the “modern” approach of inbound marketing emphasizes educational strategies like case studies, white papers and extended articles.
 These strategies enable the customer to be in charge throughout the sales process and are described as “customer-centric.”

 If you want your organization to be on board for customer-centric inbound marketing, be prepared to offer prospective customers a comprehensive and educational business writing portfolio that meets and exceeds the expectations of today’s customer-centric buyers.
 High-quality educational content is of paramount importance — and case studies should be on your short list of candidates that can help make this happen.

 More Customer-Centric Content Strategies

 Whether case studies are used by an organization or not, I recommend including one or more of the following in the overall content writing portfolio: